cdapio/hydrator-plugins/solrsearch-plugins/docs/SolrSearch-realtimesink.md

 Example
 -------
-This example connects to 'Sinlge Node Solr' server, which is running locally( at default port 8983), and writes the data to the specified collection (test_collection).
+This example connects to a 'Sinlge Node Solr' server, running locally at the default port of 8983, and writes the data to the specified collection (test_collection).
 The data is indexed using the id field coming in the input record .
 And also the fieldname 'office address' is mapped to the 'address' field in Solr's index.